KhaledAshrafH/FPU-Analyzer/README.md

 ## License

 The SumAverage assembly program is licensed under the MIT License.
-You are free to use, modify, and distribute the code for personal or commercial purposes.
+You are free to use, modify, and distribute the code for personal.
 See the [LICENSE] file for more details.